daniddelrio/project-00xsynth/README.md

 }
 ```

+**filter_follows**
+- This function filters our temp_followed so that we only keep the accounts we haven't scraped before.

 **follows_category**
-- This function categorizes all the scraped accouunts in the `temp_followed` collection according to if they have a Discord URL in their bios.
+- This function categorizes all the scraped accounts in the `temp_followed` collection according to if they have a Discord URL in their bios.

 **join_discord**
 - This function scrapes the `discord_links` collection and attempts to join these servers.